Linguistics Course Catalog

 5 units

 Focuses on classic and current theories and research topics in the computational modeling of discourse and dialogue, with applications to human-computer dialogue interactions; dialogue interaction in computer games and interactive story systems; and processing of human-to-human conversational and dialogue-like language such as e-mails.
 Topics vary depending on the current research of the instructor(s) and the interests of the students.
 Students read theoretical and technical papers from journals and conference proceedings and present class lectures.
 A research project is required.
-(Also offered as Computer Science 245 and Psychology 245.
+(Also offered as Computer Science & Engineering 245 and Computational Media 245.
 Students cannot receive credit for both courses.)
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.
 Undergraduates may enroll with permission of instructor.
 May be repeated for credit.

 LING 249